GoogleChrome/web.dev/src/site/content/en/learn/html/forms/index.md

 The data sent is made up of name/value pairs of the form's various form controls.
 By default, this includes all the form controls nested within the form that have a `name`.
 However, with the `form` attribute, it is possible to include form controls outside the `<form>` and to omit form controls nested within the `<form>`.
-Supported on form controls and `<fieldset>`, the `form` attribute takes as its value the `id` of the form the control is associated with, not necessarily the form it is nested in.
+Supported on form controls and `<fieldset>`, the `form` attribute takes as its value the `id` of the form the control it is associated with, not necessarily the form it is nested in.
 This means form controls don't need to be physically nested in a `<form>`.

 {% Aside 'warning' %}